BMW X4 SUV review

-"The rakish BMW X4 is great to drive, but style compromises its usefulness"
+"The stylish BMW X4 is a fun drive, but sporty looks compromise its practicality"

 - Individual style

 - Excellent handling

 - High starting price